 - you're often tired but can't sleep properly

 - your heart races or your mouth gets dry

+GAD can be treated.
 If you're feeling constantly anxious and worried, the safest way to start dealing with GAD is to talk to a doctor or a mental health professional.
-Sometimes, with severe anxiety, a health professional might advise on supportive psychological therapy or, if it's more severe, medications that can help manage anxiety.
+A health professional might recommend supportive psychological therapy or, if it's more severe, prescribe medicines that can help manage anxiety.

 - Beyond Blue — 1300 22 4636

 - Suicide Call Back Service (for anyone thinking about suicide) — 1300 659 467

 - Lifeline (for anyone having a personal crisis) — call 13 11 14 or chat online

 - ReachOut Worry Time — an app to help you reduce your worry time